Unitary Subgroup Testing: Preliminaries

 The following is an immediate consequence of the definition of the set of generators. \begin{theorem}[{\cite[Section 4.3]{Farinholt}}] Let $C$ be a quantum circuit consisting of $\{ F_q, CNOT_q, S_q\}$ gates and acting on $n$ $q$-ary qudits.
-Then there exist \emph{efficiently computable} (given the circuit $C$) polynomials $f,g,h$ s.t.\ for all $a,b \in \bbZ_q^n$ it holds that
+Then, given the circuit $C$, there exist \emph{efficiently computable} polynomials $f,g,h$ s.t.\ for all $a,b \in \bbZ_q^n$ it holds that

 where $q'=q$ if $q$ is an odd prime, and $q'=4$ if $q=2$.
 Furthermore, $f,g$ are linear (have total degree at most $1$) and $h$ is quadratic (has total degree at most $2$). \end{theorem}